OpenVPN/openvpn3-linux/docs/man/openvpn3-service-netcfg.8.rst

                 being idle, it means no active virtual network interfaces is being managed by this service.

---resolv-conf RESOLV-CONF-FILE
-                This enables DNS configuration, where it will take ownership of *RESOLV-CONF-FILE* and update it as needed, with both DNS servers and search domains.
-It will also preserve the contents of it as well as having a backup file which will be restored when no DNS settings from VPN tunnels are needed.

 --redirect-method METHOD
                 This defines how to handle route configurations which involves changing the default gateway.
 This primarily controls how